European shares hit 3-week high on prospect of Greek deal

 a 9 percent surge in the previous session, while the country's

-the start of 2015, due to Greece's debt problems, but it has
+the start of 2015, due to Greece's ongoing debt problems, but it

 Greece presented new budget proposals that euro zone leaders